Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 DIY Tours to Sintra from Lisbon

-While organized trips to Sintra from Lisbon are great for many travelers, they are not for everyone.
-Visitors on a budget – and those who simply like touring at their own pace – can plan their own day trip to Sintra.
+Those on a budget – and travelers who simply like touring at their own pace – can plan their own day trip to Sintra.
+We believe the very best Sintra day tours from Lisbon are ones that you plan on your own.

 Why We Created a 1 Day in Sintra Guide